Women in a seminar talking

 Passive manager

-A passive manager invests assets with the aim of replicating a specific index or benchmark (such as the NZX 50 in the case of a New Zealand shares manager).
-The strategy does not attempt to use active management to generate returns (opposite to an active manager).
+A passive manager invests assets with the aim of replicating a specific index or benchmark (such as the S&P/NZX 50 in the case of a New Zealand shares manager).
+The strategy does not attempt to use active management to generate returns ( the opposite of an active manager).

 Pension